Loyola University Chicago

 Academic Record

 Undergraduate performance is generally an important indicator of how someone is likely to do in law school and is taken into careful consideration by law school admissions committees.
-Avoid taking too many pass/fail courses, and focus on excelling academically throughout the tenure of your academic career.
-Average GPAs of admitted law school applicants vary widely by law school; review the school’s admissions website to gauge expected academic performance.
+Avoid taking too many pass/fail courses and focus on excelling academically throughout the tenure of your academic career.
+Average GPAs of admitted law school applicants vary widely by law school; review ABA 509 Reports for the latest data on schools of interest.

 LSAT Score

-The LSAT is a half-day standardized test required for admission to all law schools approved by the ABA.
+The LSAT is a standardized test required for admission to all law schools approved by the ABA.
 The LSAT does not cover a certain set of subjects or disciplines (e.g., history, political science, etc.).
 Rather, it measures skills that are considered essential for success in law school.
-The multiple-choice sections of the test -- reading comprehension, analytical reasoning, and logical reasoningreflect this emphasis.
-The test also includes a non-scored 30-minute writing sample.
-Detailed information on the LSAT is available on the LSAC website.
+The LSAC is your best resource for all things LSAT.
+Here is some information that is of note:

 Generally, 4-6 months of preparation is advised for the LSAT, and it is in your best interest to take the test once, since every score you receive on the LSAT will be reported in your law school application.
-Many students choose to use a course or test preparation service to help them prepare; popular vendors are included below for your reference.
+Many students choose to use a course or test preparation service to help them prepare.
+Popular vendors for LSAT prep can be found below:

 Letters of Recommendation

-1. Choose people who can speak to your academic potential and performance as well as your personal attributes
+• Choose people who can speak to your academic potential and performance as well as your personal attributes.

 What a Good Recommendation Says